Nimishmangee/Todoey-iOS-Realm/README.md

 ## Our Goal

-The objective of this project is to understand how to save data in iOS.
-Data stored using Realm.
-Cocoa Pods accelerated some UI work. <b>MVC architecture</b> was implemented as well
+1. The objective of this project is to understand how to save data in iOS using Realm (Persistent Local data Storage)

-## Description
+2. Implementing <b>MVC architecture</b>
+3. <b>Reading</b> data from Realm
+4. <b>Updating</b> data from Realm
+5. <b>Deleting</b> data from Realm
+6. Querying Using Realm
+7. Adding UI finishes using Cocoa Pods

 ![RPReplay_Final1658717348_MP4_AdobeExpress](https://user-images.githubusercontent.com/82581324/180685385-87656f71-39cf-4f23-8376-fec14f1277a4.gif)

 ## What it will create

-A todolist app to keep track of all your tasks.
+A todolist app to keep track of all your tasks and storing them in suitable categories

 ## To install

-Using terminal cd to project directory, use command pod install, then launch file with .xcworkspace and it'll be all set.
+1. Using terminal cd to project directory, use command pod install, then launch file with .xcworkspace and it'll be all set.
+2. Tasks can be deleted by just swiping left over them